alex-bellon/wikipedia/README.md

 ### Hardware/Signals
 - [Bell character](https://en.wikipedia.org/wiki/Bell_character) - a device control code originally sent to ring a small electromechanical bell on tickers and other teleprinters and teletypewriters to alert operators at the other end of the line, often of an incoming message.
 - [Bucky bit](https://en.wikipedia.org/wiki/Bucky_bit) - a bit in the binary representation of a character that it set by pressing a modifier key
+- [Clipper chip](https://en.wikipedia.org/wiki/Clipper_chip) - a chipset that was developed and promoted by the NSA with a built-in backdoor that was intended to "allow Federal, State, and local law enforcement officials the ability to decode intercepted voice and data transmissions."
+Introduced in 1993, it was entirely defunct by 1996.
 - [Control character](https://en.wikipedia.org/wiki/Control_character) - a code point (a number) in a character set, that does not represent a written symbol.
 They are used as in-band signaling to cause effects other than the addition of a symbol to the text.
 - [Data erasure](https://en.wikipedia.org/wiki/Data_erasure) - a software-based method of overwriting the data that aims to completely destroy all electronic data residing on a hard disk drive or other digital media by using zeros and ones to overwrite data onto all sectors of the device.
 - [Lisp machine](https://en.wikipedia.org/wiki/Lisp_machine) - general-purpose computers designed to efficiently run Lisp as their main software and programming language, usually via hardware support